Luckin Coffee shares sink after COO accused of financial misconduct

-(Reuters) - Shares of Luckin Coffee Inc (LK.O) sank more than 80% on Thursday after the Chinese coffee chain said an internal investigation had shown that its chief operating officer and other employees fabricated sales transactions.
+(Reuters) - Shares of Luckin Coffee Inc (LK.O) sank as much as 81% on Thursday after the Chinese coffee chain said an internal investigation had shown that its chief operating officer and other employees fabricated sales transactions.

 The company suspended COO Jian Liu and employees reporting to him following initial recommendations from a special committee, which was appointed to investigate issues in its financial statements for the fiscal year ended Dec.
 31, 2019.